johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 You can see how the structured data is implemented in [this PR](https://github.com/johnnyreilly/blog.johnnyreilly.com/pull/676).
 We used the [`headTags` API in Docusaurus](https://docusaurus.io/docs/api/docusaurus-config#headTags) to add site wide JSON-LD structured data.
 Funnily enough, [I contributed the `headTags` API to Docusaurus](https://github.com/facebook/docusaurus/pull/8151) long before I thought I'd end up using it for this!

-In this change we are _heavily_ inspired by the work [Yoast have done with structured data](https://yoast.com/rich-results-schema-structured-data-story/).
+In this change we are _heavily_ inspired by the work [Yoast have done with structured data](https://yoast.com/rich-results-schema-structured-data-story/); particularly in the sense of having a full structured data graph.

 With this in place, every page that search engines index on my site will have structured data that describes the site as a whole.

-#### Breadcrumbs with Structured Data
+#### 3. Breadcrumbs with Structured Data

 Finally Growtika suggested that I add breadcrumbs to my blog posts.
 Breadcrumbs are a way of indicating to search engines where a page sits in the hierarchy of a site.
 [I wrote about how I did this](../2023-02-05-docusaurus-blogs-adding-breadcrumb-structured-data/index.md).
 It's worth noting that the approach outlined in that post I've subsequently simplified.
 Originally I added a breadcrumb for the page structure and also one per tag on the post.
 I've since removed the tag breadcrumbs as they were not adding much value.
 Less is more.